coderefinery/jupyter/content/index.rst

     `Conda environment for CodeRefinery workshops <https://coderefinery.github.io/installation/conda-environment/>`__.
   - Optional (we only demonstrate this):
     A reasonably recent version of Git to be able to work with the JupyterLab Git integration.
+  - If you wish to follow in the terminal and are new to the command line, we recorded a `short shell crash course <https://youtu.be/xbTTDLA3txI>`__.